binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

   * [DOMXSSScanner](https://github.com/yaph/domxssscanner).
 Does what the name suggests.
   * [JSPrime](https://www.youtube.com/watch?v=Vk5SPGpqiLc).
 Security focused.
 Not currently maintained at this point in time.
 The owners are keen for someone to pick it up.
   * [JSWebTools](http://www.jswebtools.org/).
 A collection of research papers and JS related security tools.
+* [Code Climate](https://codeclimate.com/) is a static analysis platform that provides an open and extensible model to run [community provided analysis engines](https://codeclimate.com/engines).

 #### Dynamic Analysis